 Insulated stainless steel water bottle (and beer growler!), 64-Ounce.
 Keeps your beverage of choice cold for up to 24 hours or hot for up to 12 hours.

-Deck the tree in style with Appalachian Trail, Delaware Water Gap ornaments.
+Deck the tree in style with Appalachian Trail and Delaware Water Gap ornaments.

 Stay visible on the trail!
 We’ve collected a bunch of blaze orange items to help keep you (and your dog!) visible while hiking during hunting season.

 We’ve used these for years when we need a little lift but don’t want to down a beverage.
 Three tasty mints are the caffeine equivalent of a can of cola.
-Chocolate are our faves.
+Got tins? buy them “unleashed”.

 A lightweight, compact pair of binoculars are great for spotted wildlife on the trail, or for scouting the route ahead.

 Keep forgetting to check batteries in your emergency light?
 Try a small crank-operated flashlight.
-Clips to packs with carabinger.
+Clips to packs with carabiner.

 ColdGear tops and bottoms help keep winter at bay.
 We find the fit is tight enough to layer, turning our regular hiking shirts and pants into all-season gear.